Acorn Bank Watermill 2025

 Cumbria

-The main tannery building dates from the mid 18th century and consists of a long, narrow, two-storey building, built into the slope behind in the style of a traditional bank barn, which it may originally have been.
-The building was extended in the 19th century to accomodate a horse-driven bark mill.
-With the tanning pits and two rebuilt ‘beam stones’ – work surfaces – where tanners scraped the hides.
+The main building dates from the mid 18th century and is built into the slope behind in the style of a traditional bank barn, which it may originally have been.
+Extended in the 19th century to accomodate a horse-driven bark mill.
+Tanning pits and two rebuilt ‘beam stones’ – work surfaces – where tanners scraped the hides.
 The process needed water, lime and oak bark, which were all available nearby, as well as dog and chicken poo!
 Rusland produced heavy-duty leather for goods such as boots, straps and harness.

 Operator: Lake District National Park Authority